Anthony Shaffer (intelligence officer): Censored memoirs

 With the help of ghostwriter and researcher Jacqueline Salmon, Shaffer published memoirs of his time as a reports officer in Afghanistan in book titled Operation Dark Heart.
 The Defense Department bought and destroyed 10,000 copies of the book's first, uncensored run, before allowing the release of a second, censored printing with redactions on approximately 250 pages.

 Later career

 Shaffer was appointed in the summer of 2013 as a senior fellow to the London Center for Policy Research.
 He co-wrote a novel with William H. Keith, The Last Line, which was released in June 2013.
 Shaffer was a member of Donald Trump's 2020 campaign advisory board.

+Shaffer won an election for Chowan County, North Carolina County Commissioner in November 2024.